jonnor/embeddedml/doc/euroscipy2018/README.md

 At the end of talk

-* Audience understands microcontroller constraints/limitations for ML
+* Audience understands microcontroller constraints for ML Memory/RAM.
+Energy usage
-* Know what can currently be done with Python+emtrees
+* Know what can currently be done with Python+emtrees Tree-based classifiers.
 * Have a starting point for using or further developing these methods.
+PyPI.
+Github repository.

 ## Scope